RalfHerzog/tcce/README.md

 The key can be found in your `traefik.toml` under `[acme]` => `storage`.

+For a complete list of methods see the files under `test/`.

 ### Connect and export Consul object

 To retrieve the contents of the consul kv-object, execute the following code: